AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for switch between two icons in an animation way.
 ## 12.AnimatedList Widget
 ### This widget is useful for showing items in List in an animation way.
+## 13.AnimatedOpacity Widget
+### This widget is useful for showing and hiding items an animation way.